nibi79/worxlandroid/README.md

 ## Discovery

-Manual configuration can be achieved via PaperUI - Configuration - Things - Add Thing “+” Button - WorxLandroid Binding - Add manually - **Bridge Worx Landroid API**.
+Bridge Configuration can be achieved via PaperUI - Configuration - Things - Add Thing “+” Button - WorxLandroid Binding - Add manually - **Bridge Worx Landroid API**.
 Here you can provide your credentials for your WorxLandroid account.
 Once the bridge has been added **Worx Landroid Mower**s will be discovered automatically and appear in your PaperUI inbox.
 You just need to add them as new things.

+For textual configuration go to [File based configuration](https://github.com/nibi79/worxlandroid/tree/master#file-based-configuration)

 ## Binding Configuration